Veo 3.1 Lite vs LTX 2.3 Pro

 Conclusion

 Two budget models with different strengths.
 Lite wins on quality, LTX wins on speed.
-This is the closest matchup in our benchmarks — 8.1 vs 8.0 total.
+A close matchup in our benchmarks — 7.3 vs 6.9 total.
 Both are built for high-volume ad creative testing.
-The deciding factor is whether you need slightly better quality (Lite) or slightly faster generation (LTX).
+The deciding factor is whether you need better overall quality (Lite) or slightly faster generation (LTX).

 Veo 3.1 LiteLTX 2.3 Pro